---ess (Windows only) Set Rterm up for use by R-inferior-mode in ESS, including asserting interactive use without the command-line editor.
+--ess (Windows only) Set Rterm up for use by R-inferior-mode in ESS, including asserting interactive use (without the command-line editor) and no buffering of stdout.

 --verbose

 Print more information about progress, and in particular set R's option verbose to TRUE.
 R code uses this option to control the printing of diagnostic messages.